mickeyf/OpenRepos/README.md

 - Dealing with Unraid, trying to set up a share for use with a VM is easy.
 And I show you how:<br>
   [How_To_Set_Up_Shared_Drive_UNRAID](How_To_Set_Up_Shared_Drive_UNRAID)

-- So, what if you are needing to determine EXACLTY which sort of Raspberry Pi you are working with?
+- So, what if you are needing to determine EXACTLY which sort of Raspberry Pi you are working with?
   Perhaps you are running an ansible playbook that is making a network map in order todocument which devices are where.
 Here's a little script that ansible can push to the device that will output specificly defined output data:<br>